top of page

 genocat --downsample 10 mysample.fq.genozip # Displays 1 in 10 reads.

-Removing the original file after successful compression
+Removing the original file after successful compression or decompression

 genozip --replace myfile.bam